 Where did Dakin’s solution come from?

 It all started with Henry Drysdale Dakin, a brilliant English chemist, and his work on amino acids and water analysis.
-He studied chemistry at the University of Leeds and he managed to get his PhD under the supervision of the great Christian Herter.
+He studied chemistry at the University of Leeds and he managed to get his Ph.D. under the supervision of the great Christian Herter.
 In 1914, Dakin offered his service with the war effort and he proved to be a valuable asset.
 He worked at a temporary hospital in Compiegne in 1916; the time when he invented the Dakin’s solution as a wound treatment.
-Dakin’s solution was an unstable highly diluted antiseptic that was used to intermittently irrigate the wound.
+Dakin’s solution was an unstable highly diluted antiseptic that was used to irrigate the wound intermittently.
 Since the solution deteriorates after six hours, it must be made as needed.
 Based on his discoveries, a modified and more stable Dakin solution was invented.

 Why should one make Dakin’s solution?

 Dakin’s solution is easy to make and as a prepper, you should already have all the needed ingredients.
-Besides being a good homemade antiseptic, it also acts as a solvent to dead cells and hastens the separation of dead from living tissue.
+Besides being an excellent homemade antiseptic, it also acts as a solvent to dead cells and hastens the separation of dead from living tissue.
 Dakin’s solution is prepared by passing chlorine into a solution of sodium hydroxide or sodium carbonate.
 It can be used on humans without any risk and it can also be used on animals.
 It does not sting or burn as you might expect and it’s a proven solution that has been credited with saving thousands of lives since War World I.